 From what was once little more than a small village, Irbid has steadily grown over the years, and today the city of Irbid is the third most populated city in Jordan.
 Irbid province on the other hand is the second most populated province in Jordan, with around 700,000 inhabitants.

-Irbid is generally not seen as one of the important Jordan tourist attractions, although that’s not to say it doesn’t get its fair share of visitors.
+Irbid is generally not seen as one of the important Jordan tourist attractions, and is therefore not featured in many of our existing Egypt and Jordan combined tours.
+Despite this, the city certainly gets its fair share of visitors.
 The area is home to several reputable colleges and two very prestigious universities which attract students from all over the country, as well as students from other counties.

 As is to be expected in a city with a lot of students, Irbid Jordan has an incredibly active and vibrant nightlife.
 This in itself attracts a relatively large number of younger travelers.
 Most have arrived in the country for sightseeing opportunities elsewhere in the country, but they set aside a few days to enjoy the wilder side of Jordan.
 The city has developed accordingly, and today the city center is home to countless open air cafes; restaurants and etc.